scrapy/scrapy/docs/topics/settings.rst

             It is called right after a call to :meth:`request_seen` that returns ``True``.

-            If :meth:`request_seen` always returns false, such as in the case of :class:`~scrapy.dupefilters.BaseDupeFilter`, this method does
+            If :meth:`request_seen` always returns ``False``, such as in the case of :class:`~scrapy.dupefilters.BaseDupeFilter`, this method
-            not need to be implemented at all.
+            may be omitted.
             """
             pass

+.. autoclass:: scrapy.dupefilters.BaseDupeFilter

+.. autoclass:: scrapy.dupefilters.RFPDupeFilter

+   .. automethod:: request_fingerprint

+.. autofunction:: scrapy.utils.request.request_fingerprint

 .. setting:: DUPEFILTER_DEBUG